<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 Choose where you'll get your ingredients.
 Will you shop at the local grocery store, partner with local farms, or get certain dishes, like desserts, from local eateries?

-Answering these questions in your business plan will help you define the scope and depth of your business.
+Answering these questions in catering business plans will help you define the scope and depth of your business.

 Make an Equipment Shopping List